 - Programs include perpetual protection of native habitats through easements or ownership, conversion of land use to functions more favorable to wildlife, and stewardship programs.

-- DU's Grasslands for Tomorrow initiative aims to perpetually protect more than 2 million acres of the most productive remaining waterfowl habitat.
+- DU's Preserve Our Prairies initiative aims to perpetually protect almost 600,000 acres of the most productive remaining waterfowl habitat.
+The cross-border initiative covers North Dakota, South Dakota, Montana, Wyoming, Manitoba, Alberta and Saskatchewan.

 - DU employs satellite imagery and Geographic Information Systems technology to examine rates of grassland loss in the Coteau region and target conservation efforts.